* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 20 | Scott Walker – Bish Bosch

 One of the most anticipated releases of the year, Bish Bosch is considerably more indulgent than Walker’s 2006 epic The Drift.
-Although that leaves some of the songs (& the album as a whole) feeling a little lacking in unity, the compulsion of Walker’s rhapsodic reveries is simply irresistible.
-It’s gratifying that the clichés & stereotypical summaries that have encased Walker for decades are subsiding, & he can finally be acknowledged for what he is: the greatest musical poet of our age.
+Although that leaves some of the songs (and the album as a whole) feeling a little lacking in unity, the compulsion of Walker’s rhapsodic reveries is simply irresistible.
+It’s gratifying that the clichés and stereotypical summaries that have encased Walker for decades are subsiding, and he can finally be acknowledged for what he is: the greatest musical poet of our age.